slynobody/SteamOS-Waydroid-Installer/README.md

 >
 > chmod +x *.sh

-2. if needed: build binder module according to your channel (binder module will be compiled locallz + latest lxc + dnsmasq from aur, thanks for precompiled packages to https://github.com/parkerlreed))
+2. build binder module according to your channel (binder module will be compiled locally) & start waydroid-installation / update
 > ./build_stable.sh
 >
  or